muratk5n/thirdwave/en/README.md

 ---

-I appreciate the rabble-rouser, thorn-on-the-side shtick, but plz don't pull bizarre non-truths out of your ass \#RT

----

 Hah.
 Just heard guy on RT say "Germany destroyed its nuclear sector, now have to rely on 90% natural gas for power generation".
 [Incorrect](https://pbs.twimg.com/media/FEYfMPoWYAEUpOs?format=jpg&name=small)

+The rabble-rouser, thorn-on-the-side shtick is gine, but plz don't pull bizarre non-truths out of your ass \#RT

 ---